-MDIF combines various data sources in order to get the most accurate picture of our and our clients' impact, with much of the data coming directly from clients.
-At the beginning of each calendar year, we approach MDIF-supported media with an annual comprehensive Impact Dashboard survey, which collects information on various aspects of their work, including their reporting on corruption, accountability, social issues and elections in the preceding year.
-We also rely on our internal quarterly monitoring: for example, we regularly collect and update revenue and financial viability data, with the final assessment for the year used for the annual analysis.
+MDIF combines various data sources in order to get the most accurate picture of our and our clients' impact, with much of the data coming directly from client records.
+At the beginning of each calendar year, we approach MDIF-supported media with an annual Impact Dashboard survey, which collects information on various aspects of their work, from their reach to their reporting on corruption, accountability, social issues and elections carried out in the preceding year.
+To the extent possible, we validate results clients report.
+We also use data from our internal quarterly monitoring.
+For example, we regularly collect and update revenue and financial viability data, with the final assessment for the year used for the annual analysis.

-In addition to client records, we also ingest data from external data sources.
+In addition to client records, we ingest data from several external data sources.
 For instance, to monitor the online reach of our clients, we rely on data gathered by Google Analytics.
-Across different impact areas, we also quantify survey responses against comparable and pertinent indicators, including The World Press Freedom Index published by Reporters Without Borders, Corruption Perceptions Index by Transparency International, Social Progress Index by Social Progress Imperative, as well as the World Bank's Political Stability and Absence of Violence Index and Ease of Doing Business Index.
+Across different impact areas, we quantify survey responses against comparable and pertinent indicators, including the World Press Freedom Index published by Reporters Without Borders, Corruption Perceptions Index by Transparency International, Social Progress Index by Social Progress Imperative, the World Bank's Classification of Countries by Income as well as the World Bank's Political Stability and Absence of Violence Index and Ease of Doing Business Index.